 Don't forget, water is on the list of hiking nutrients.
 You can't avoid ingesting it, but you can be smart about how you treat it prior to ingestion.

-Your stools should be bulky and float around, not sink like a rock, to indicate that you have enough fiber in your diet.
+Your stools should be bulky and float around (or at least be buoyancy neutral), not sink like a rock.

 Convinced that fiber is your friend?